Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

-\begin{thm}[{\cite[Theorem 9.6]{AT12}}] The KV problem of type $(0,2+1)$ admits solutions. \end{thm}
+\begin{thm}[{\cite[Theorem~9.6]{AT12}}] The KV problem of type $(0,2+1)$ admits solutions. \end{thm}

-In \cite[Lemma 7.3]{AKKN_genus_zero}, the authors show that solutions of type $(0,n+1)$ can be constructed operadically from those of type $(0,2+1)$ via a composition procedure.
-For more on these compositions, see Appendix~\ref{sec: operad of KV solutions}.
+In \cite[Lemma~7.3]{AKKN_genus_zero}, the authors show that solutions of type $(0,n+1)$ can be obtained operadically from solutions of type $(0,2+1)$ by iterated composition.
+We return to these composition operations in Appendix~\ref{sec: operad of KV solutions}.

-The KV solutions of type $(0, n+1)$ naturally carry the structure of a \emph{bitorsor} under two symmetry groups— the group $\kv(n)$ and its associated graded version $\krv(n)$.
-These groups are defined in terms of tangential automorphisms subject to specific exponential and Jacobian constraints, and they act on opposite sides of the solution space.
+The KV solutions of type $(0,n+1)$ naturally form a bitorsor under two symmetry groups: the group $\kv(n)$ and its graded analogue $\krv(n)$.
+These groups are defined by imposing natural exponential and Jacobian conditions on tangential automorphisms, and they act on opposite sides of the space of solutions.